hashtagobi1/Assignment-FD/README.md

 ### 📱 **9.
 Enhanced Responsive Design**

 **Why**:
 Most mobile sites/apps are mobile first designed.
 This is in line with that.

-### 🎯 **10.
-Beat-Based Animation System**

-**Why**:
-Initially it seemed that the scrolling was based on the pixel position on the screen.
-Opposed to using the beats/musical timing.
-This version scrolls based on the beat/BPM which also has better syncing with the audio and is more musically accurate.

 ### Libraries Used
 - **VexFlow 4.2.5**: Music notation rendering